yeanh16/TradingAutomationPub/README.md

-BinanceAutomation is a Python trading automation toolkit for running crypto derivatives strategies across Binance, Bybit, Gate.io, Phemex, and more.
+TradingAutomationPub is a Python trading automation toolkit for running crypto derivatives strategies across Binance, Bybit, Gate.io, Phemex, and more.
 It wraps exchange REST/WebSocket APIs in reusable clients, used for running and trading autonomously.

 ### Quick Start
 ```bash